 If you are seriously injured due to the negligence of a landowner in Georgia, you deserve to work with an experienced premises liability attorney who will give you the extra attention that you deserve.
 Your attorney should take the time to listen to your story, explain your options and answer your questions at every stage in your case.
 At Adamson & Cleveland, LLC, our Norcross personal injury lawyers are committed to giving you – and your case – that type of one-on-one attention while, at the same time, pursuing the maximum amount for you.

-Our attorneys have nearly 40 years of combined legal experience with handling landowner negligence cases.
+Our attorneys have over 75 years of combined legal experience with handling landowner negligence cases.
 Over the years, we have secured more than $150 million in compensation for clients in Norcross and throughout the greater Atlanta area.
 Contact us today to learn more about our highly individualized and caring approach to client service in relation to premise liability claims.
 We will provide a free consultation.

 Why Were You on the Property (and Why Does It Matter)?